junxit/us-congress-bills-112/metadata.md

 - 2012-02-03 — On passage Passed by the Yeas and Nays: 235 - 177 (Roll no. 32). (text: CR 2/02/2012 H419-420)
 - 2012-02-03 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 235 - 177 (Roll no. 32).(text: CR 2/02/2012 H419-420)
 - 2012-02-03 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H457)
+- 2012-02-06 — Received in the Senate and Read twice and referred to the Committee on the Budget.